 If you’d like to wrap up near the beach and are willing to make a longer drive, set your sights south on the College of Charleston.
 As the oldest college in South Carolina, it sits happily amid the Lowcountry gem that is the Holy City.
 Grab a coffee at Tricera or Kudu and saunter around Marion Square to get a feel for campus, and then turn on vacation mode with the many historical, cultural or beach options in Charleston.

-The Southeast is more than just North Carolina, and there are plenty of schools to consider in this swath of the country.
+The Southeast includes more than just North Carolina, and there are plenty of schools to consider in this swath of the country.
 Here are a few options that would make great itineraries in other states.

 Start in Knoxville at the home of the Volunteers, the University of Tennessee.
 From there, head west, stopping at Sewanee, the University of the South, to see their Domain (Sewanee-speak for campus).
 End in Nashville and take advantage of all of the music, food and culture in this vibrant city after visiting top-notch private school Vanderbilt University.

 Kick off your trip in the classic college town of Athens for a visit to the University of Georgia, the first state-chartered university in the U.S. Atlanta is next and affords stopovers at both Georgia Tech and Emory University.
 Georgia Tech is a leading research university focused on science and technology, while Emory is a private liberal arts school nestled in the leafy Druid Hills neighborhood.
 Atlanta is a playground for exploration in between, with everything from the High Museum of Art to the Georgia Aquarium and the College Football Hall of Fame.